 ETF provided financing for Daimler exports to countries without a local Daimler Financing Company, such as Croatia.
-In connection with a public tender for the sale of fire trucks to the government of Croatia, valued at S5 million, the Croatian government required ETF to partner with a former weapons manufacturer that the Croatian government controlled and partially owned.
-Between 2002 and 2008, ETF made more than S million in improper payments to this entity, with the understanding that all or part of these payments would be paid to Croatian officials in connection with the fire truck contract.
-ETF also made more than S.
+In connection with a public tender for the sale of fire trucks to the government of Croatia, valued at $\notin$ 85 million, the Croatian government required ETF to partner with a former weapons manufacturer that the Croatian government controlled and partially owned.
+Between 2002 and 2008, ETF made more than $\notin$ 3 million in improper payments to this entity, with the understanding that all or part of these payments would be paid to Croatian officials in connection with the fire truck contract.
+ETF also made more than $\notin$ 1.6 million in improper payments to shell companies in the U.S. with the same understanding.

-• Oil for Food
+• Oil-for-Food

-In connection with the sale of vehicles and spare parts to the Iraqi government under the United Nations' Oil for Food Programme, Daimler inflated the book value of the contracts to hide 10% commissions to the government of Iraq.
+In connection with the sale of vehicles and spare parts to the Iraqi government under the United Nations' Oil-for-Food Programme, Daimler inflated the book value of the contracts to hide 10% commissions to the government of Iraq.
 In total, Daimler paid approximately \$5 million in commissions to the Iraqi government.